egonolieux/personal-conventions/to-be-classified.md

-# Personal conventions to be classified
+# Conventions to be classified

 This document contains various personal conventions that have been established, but still need to be properly classified.